Hastings and Rye (UK Parliament constituency)

+Hastings and Rye is a constituency in East Sussex represented in the House of Commons of the UK Parliament since 2024 by Helena Dollimore of the Labour and Co-operative Party.

 Constituency profile

 As its name suggests, the main settlements in the constituency are the seaside resort of Hastings and smaller nearby tourist town of Rye.
 The constituency also includes the Cinque Port of Winchelsea and the villages of Fairlight, Winchelsea Beach, Three Oaks, Guestling, Icklesham, Playden, Iden, Rye Harbour, East Guldeford, Camber, and Pett.

 The constituency is set in a relatively isolated part of the southeast from the railways perspective and so does not enjoy some of the more general affluence of this part of the country.
 In the 2000 index of multiple deprivation a majority of wards fell within the bottom half of rankings so it can arguably be considered a deprived area.
 Hastings has some light industry, while Rye has a small port, which includes hire and repair activities for leisure vessels and fishing.
 Hastings is mostly Labour-voting, whereas Rye and the rest of the areas from Rother council are Conservative.

 Property prices in the villages are however rising and are in affluent areas, unlike residential estates in the towns.
 Three Oaks does enjoy a nearby train station for its residents, which has services allowing connecting services to London.